ChrisM09/FrausDNS/README.md

 ## Notes
   - ***Must be run with elevated privileges (run as administrator)***.
   - The local DNS server on the local machine will be changed to the loopback address (127.0.0.1).
   - The loopback address shown is optional.
 Solely used for demonstration.
-It shall be changed to an IP address to which the network traffic is redirected.
+It shall be changed to an IP address to which the network traffic generated at the local machine is redirected.
 ---

 ## Using FrausDNS